logo for organic-pet-digest.com

 As far as exercise goes, dogs were first domesticated as working companions.
 The couch potato companion dog is a relatively recent phenomenon, and even the healthiest of diets need to be burned off by adequate exercise.

-There is a chance that your dog is obese because of metabolism or hormonal problems such as hypothyroidism and hyperadrenocorticism (also known as Cushing’s disease) that can cause uncontrollable hunger.
 Take your dog to the vet to make sure one of these is not the issue before proceeding.
 In addition to following our advice further down the page, your vet will most likely offer special treatment to get these conditions under control.

 Another factor to consider is the aftermath of having your dog spayed or neutered.
-Several studies have proven that there are higher rates of obesity in dogs that are no longer intact which is probably due to a change in hormone levels.
-Keep a close eye on your dog’s weight after they have been spayed or neutered.
+Several studies have proven that there are higher rates of obesity in dogs that are no longer intact, which is probably due to a change in hormone levels.

-• Complicate other diseases and disorders
+• Complicates other diseases and disorders

 • Exercise and heat intolerance